Tone cluster: In classical music of the early 1900s

 "Around 1910," Harold C. Schonberg writes, "Percy Grainger was causing a stir by the near–tone clusters in such works as his Gumsuckers March."
 In 1911, what appears to be the first published classical composition to thoroughly integrate true tone clusters was issued: Tintamarre (The Clangor of Bells), by Canadian composer J. Humfrey Anger (1862–1913).
 (Note: For a discussion of the piece, see Keillor, Elaine (2004).
-"Writing for a Market—Canadian Musical Composition Before the First World War" The score of Tintamarre and its publication record are also available online via Library and Archives Canada/Bibliothèque et Archives Canada.
+"Writing for a Market—Canadian Musical Composition Before the First World War" The score of Tintamarre and its are also available online via Library and Archives Canada/Bibliothèque et Archives Canada.
 See also Keillor (2000) and "Anger, Humfrey" The early performance history of Tintamarre has not been established.)

 Within a few years, the radical composer-pianist Leo Ornstein became one of the most famous figures in classical music on both sides of the Atlantic for his performances of cutting-edge work.
 In 1914, Ornstein debuted several of his own solo piano compositions: Wild Men's Dance (aka Danse Sauvage; c.
 1913–14), Impressions of the Thames (c.
 1913–14), and Impressions of Notre Dame (c.
 1913–14) were the first works to explore the tone cluster in depth ever heard by a substantial audience.
 Wild Men's Dance, in particular, was constructed almost entirely out of clusters.
 (Note: See Broyles (2004), p.
 78, for premiere of these works.
 The piano music for Ornstein's Sonata for Violin and Piano, Op.
 31 (1915; not 1913 as is often erroneously given), also employs tone clusters, though not to the extent of Wild Men's Dance.
 Three Moods (c.
 1914) for solo piano has been said to contain clusters (Pollack [2000], p.
 44); perusal online of the published score, however, does not reveal any.
 Ornstein's solo piano piece Suicide in an Airplane (n.d.), which makes incontrovertible use of tone clusters in one extended passage, is often erroneously dated "1913" or "c.
 1913"; in fact, it is undated and there is no record of its existence before 1919 (Anderson [2002]).)
 In 1918, critic Charles L. Buchanan described Ornstein's innovation: "[He] gives us masses of shrill, hard dissonances, chords consisting of anywhere from eight to a dozen notes made up of half tones heaped one upon another."